mattnev17/spermPositiveSelectionManuscript/README.md

 Code for analysing TwinsUK sperm and blood NanoSeq data from 'Sperm sequencing reveals extensive positive selection in the male germline'

 ## Data Processing
-Rmd scripts in dataProcessing are used to generate all main data files used for results and plotting.
-This is split by:
+Sequencing data was processed using the NanoSeq scripts at https://github.com/cancerit/NanoSeq.
+Following that the following two Rmd scripts in dataProcessing are used to generate all main data files used for results and plotting:
-- `RE_nanoseq.Rmd` for processing sperm and blood RE NanoSeq data
+- `RE_nanoseq.Rmd` for processing sperm and blood restriction enzyme (RE) genome NanoSeq data
 - `targ_exome_nanoseq.Rmd` for processing sperm targeted and exome NanoSeq data

 ## Plotting